raunaksaigal/Silo-Monitoring-System/README.md

 ## Problems and Contributions

 The current solution does not employ and industrial approach but rather is a proof-of-concept as a hobby project.
+We tend to improve the user experience and
 Anyone is more than welcome to contribute, add features, or use this code to implement new features in this code.